 View Related Products by Target

-Keywords: L-Ascorbic acid, L-Ascorbic acid supplier, L-Ascorbic, acid, Vc, vitamin, C, ascorbate, calcium, channels, t-type, CaV3.2, selective, Ca2+, channel, blockers, voltage-gated, voltage-dependent, iPSC, stem, cells, L-Ascorbate, Vitamin, Cav3.x, Channels, Reprogramming, Antioxidants, 4055, Tocris Bioscience
+Keywords: L-Ascorbic acid, L-Ascorbic acid supplier, L-Ascorbic, acid, Vc, vitamin, C, ascorbate, calcium, channels, t-type, CaV3.2, selective, Ca2+, channel, blockers, voltage-gated, voltage-dependent, iPSC, stem, cells, antifade, reagents, live, cell, imaging, blinking, photobleaching., L-Ascorbate, Vitamin, Cav3.x, Channels, Stem, Cell, Reprogramming, Antioxidants, Antifade, Reagents, Organoids, 4055, Tocris Bioscience

 16 Citations for L-Ascorbic acid